Chapter 1: Thinking out of the Box

 Check out the YouTube video that goes with this article.

 The arcade was crowded with teenagers and families.
 Anna walked closely to her colleague, trying to dodge the horde.
 “So how is this going to work?" she screamed.
-Her colleague formed a devious grin and spoke, "we told all of the participants to gather in the private dining room below where we'll have a light dinner.
+Her colleague formed a devious grin and said, "we told all of the participants to gather in the private dining room below where we'll have a light dinner.
 Then the games begin.”
 This was Anna's first-time being part of the instructors welcoming committee and the team building was kept hush-hush for only the two senior instructors of the group.

 Her only thought was, “this is going to be interesting.
 Pitting type-A personalities that have not met in a team building exercise.
 How is this going to work without them killing each other?
 You know we are asking a lot having them to go through the four stages of team development in one night.”